bigsky77/sparta-0/README.md

 ![SPARTA0](./assets/Cover.png)

-Sparta(0) is a blazingly fast Rust implementation of the SuperSparta polynomial IOP based on the excellent [SuperSparta by Hand](https://anoma.net/blog/superspartan-by-hand) blog posts.
+Sparta(0) is a fast Rust implementation of the SuperSpartan polynomial IOP inspired by the [SuperSparta by Hand](https://anoma.net/blog/superspartan-by-hand) blog post.

 ## Protocol